NETWAYS/foreman-training/installation/04_installation.md

 #### Notes:

-TFTP should explizitly set the servername to its IP address.
+TFTP should explicitly set the servername to its IP address.

 DNS should be enabled and configured with the following parameters: